 Of course, lead generation can lead to all sorts of bad behavior.
 A few pitfalls to avoid:

 In the end, getting leads is just the start of nurturing a relationship.
-Just like when meeting someone new at a local restaurant, you want your business efforts to be attractive enough that they will give you their phone number of their own accord, or willing to give it to you when you ask.
+Just like when meeting someone new at a local restaurant, you want your business efforts to be attractive enough that they will give you their phone number on their own accord, or be willing to give it to you when you ask.